Mohd-Faisal8081/Pizza_Sales/README.md

 A **SQL Server-based analytical project** designed to explore and analyze pizza sales data, focusing on key performance metrics, sales trends, and customer preferences.
 This project demonstrates skills in SQL querying, database management, and data-driven decision-making.

 ### **Introduction**
-This project involves analyzing a **Pizza Sales dataset** using **SQL Server** to derive insights into sales trends, product performance, and customer buying behavior.
+This project involves analyzing a **Pizza Sales** using **SQL Server** to derive insights into sales trends, product performance, and customer buying behavior.
 Various SQL techniques are applied to filter, aggregate, and manipulate data for meaningful visual representation and business insights.

 ### **Tools & Technologies Used**
 - **SQL Server**: For database creation, query execution, and data analysis.